sahelib25/Car-color-Detection-using-YOLOv5/README.md

-This model will be used for vehicle detection(i.e bus,car or truck) The libraries required to run this model is present in the requirements.txt file
+This model will be used for Car color detection(i.e blue,red,beige and so on) The libraries required to run this model is present in the requirements.txt file